obrina/security_audit_compliance_agent_v2/README.md

 ## 📖 Citation

-If you use this code or dataset in your research, please cite:
+If you use this code or data in your research, please cite:

 ```bibtex
 @article{briliyant2026saca,